-- On 2 June 2010, the Attorney-General introduced the Human Rights (Parliamentary Scrutiny) Bill 2010 and the Human Rights (Parliamentary Scrutiny) (Consequential Provisions) Bill 2010 in the House of Representatives.
-The Bills comprise key elements of the Government's new 'Human Rights Framework' and have been referred by the Senate to the Legal and Constitutional Affairs Legislation Committee for inquiry and report. - 2.
-The Human Rights Law Resource Centre welcomes these Bills and supports their expeditious passage. - 3.
-The Human Rights (Parliamentary Scrutiny) Bill 2010 establishes a Joint Parliamentary Committee on Human Rights, to be comprised of five members of the House of Representatives and five Senators, with two primary functions: - (a) first, to 'examine' Bills, legislative instruments and existing Acts 'for compatibility with human rights and to report to both Houses of Parliament on that issue';1 and - (b) second, to 'inquire into any matter relating to human rights which is referred to it by the Attorney-General, and to report to both Houses of Parliament on that matter'.2 - 4.
-The Bill also introduces a requirement that each new Bill introduced to parliament be accompanied by a Statement of Compatibility which includes an 'assessment of whether the Bill is compatible with human rights'.3 This requirement also extends to certain legislative instruments.4 - 5.
-For the purposes of both the Joint Committee and Statements of Compatibility, 'human rights' means those human rights and fundamental freedoms contained in the seven core international human rights treaties to which Australia is party.5 - 6.
-The Bill gives effect to the finding of the National Human Rights Consultation Committee that:6
+- Notwithstanding gaps and deficiencies in the Government's Human Rights Framework, the Human Rights Law Resource Centre welcomes these Bills and supports their expeditious passage. - 6.
+The Human Rights (Parliamentary Scrutiny) Bill 2010 establishes a Joint Parliamentary Committee on Human Rights, to be comprised of five members of the House of Representatives and five Senators, with two primary functions: - (a) first, to "examine" Bills, legislative instruments and existing Acts "for compatibility with human rights and to report to both Houses of Parliament on that issue"; and - (b) second, to "inquire into any matter relating to human rights which is referred to it by the Attorney-General, and to report to both Houses of Parliament on that matter". - 7.
+The Bill also introduces a requirement that each new Bill introduced to parliament be accompanied by a Statement of Compatibility which includes an "assessment of whether the Bill is compatible with human rights".
+This requirement also extends to certain legislative instruments.
+9 - 8.
+For the purposes of both the Joint Committee and Statements of Compatibility, "human rights" means those human rights and fundamental freedoms contained in the seven core international human rights treaties to which Australia is party.10